ihatesudo/stoplight.io/netlify/blog-posts/api-key-best-practices-to-authenticate-apis.md

       type: http
 ```

 Ultimately, having a machine-readable API specification allows you to test the implementation against the specification throughout your API development lifecycle without extensive effort.
-We've written extensively about [API security in OpenAPI](https://stoplight.io/blog/api-security-in-openapi-b105ae725a08/) previously.

 [Stoplight Studio](https://stoplight.io/studio/) makes it easy to design your API visually—including security definitions around any authentication—with OpenAPI.